RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	the	term	“embedded”	refers	to	a	type	of encryption,	not	to	a	type	of	key	storage	system.
 The	term	is	typically applied	to	encryption	that	is	built	into	a	system	and	is	an	integral	part of	it,	rather	than	an	external	service	or	operation.

-### [tricky] Question # 18 - Digital	right	management	is	an	extension	of	information	rights management,	but	is	focused	on	which	particular	type	of	data?
+### [important tricky] Question # 18 - Digital	right	management	is	an	extension	of	information	rights management,	but	is	focused	on	which	particular	type	of	data?
 A.	Health	records
 B.	Academic	records
 C.	Consumer	media
 D.	Financial	data

 Answer: C.

 Digital	rights	management	(DRM)	systems	are	similar	to	IRM solutions,	**with	the	main	distinction	being	their	focus	on	consumer media**.